Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-\item TRON: We set $\sigma = 0.01$ and $\beta=0.1$ in the projected line search according to \cite{DBLP:journals/jmlr/YuanCHL10}. \end{itemize} \textbf{Platform} \quad All experiments are carried out on a 64 bit machine with Intel Xeon 2.4 GHz CPU and 64 GB main memory.
-We use GNU C/C++/Fortran compilers (version 4.6.0), and the "\textsf{-O3}" optimization flag is set for each solver.
+{\flushleft \textbf{Platform.}} All experiments are carried out on a 64 bit machine with Intel Xeon 2.4 GHz CPU and 64 GB main memory.
 We set $\#\mathrm{thread} = 23$ for PCDN on a 24-core machine, which is far less than the optimal bundle size $P^*$ given in Table~\ref{table: pstar}.
-We note that the descent direction (step~\ref{pcdn:dc} in Algorithm~\ref{alg:bcdn}) of the PCDN algorithm can be fully parallelized on several hundreds even to thousand threads.
+We note that the descent direction (step~\ref{pcdn:dc} in Algorithm~\ref{alg:pcdn}) of the PCDN algorithm can be fully parallelized on several hundreds even to thousands of threads.

-\subsection{$\ell_1$-Regularized $\ell_2$-Loss SVM}
+\subsection{$L_1$-Regularized $L_2$-Loss SVM}